Hertzole/advanced-level-editor/README.md

 // Reader extension needs to be first.
 // withName needs to be second.
 It's used to read the property name if needed.
-// You need to return the type of the value you want to make a reader for. public static MyStruct MyReader(this NetworkReader reader, bool withName) {
+// You need to return the type of the value you want to make a reader for. public static MyStruct MyReader(this LevelEditorReader reader, bool withName) {
 	MyStruct myStruct = new MyStruct();
 	reader.ReadStartObject(withName);